Our Leadership & History

 Major building or renovation projects followed from 1938-1983.
 In 1959 the Hospital name was changed to Lockport Memorial Hospital by the Lockport Common Council.
 In 1979, ownership of LMH was transferred to a not-for-profit corporation with a community driven Board of Directors.

 LMH and ICMH Partner to Meet the Health Care Industry's Challenges

-In a strategic and unprecedented effort to meet the challenges of the health care industry, the Boards of Directors of Inter-Community Memorial Hospital and Lockport Memorial Hospital made the decision to effect a legal affiliation between the two health care providers in 1999.
-Together, with the Newfane Rehabilitation & Health Care Center, the Eastern Niagara Health System resulted.
+In a strategic and unprecedented effort to meet the challenges of the health care industry, the Boards of Directors of Inter-Community Memorial Hospital in Newfane and Lockport Memorial Hospital made the decision to effect a legal affiliation between the two health care providers in 1999.
+Together, the Eastern Niagara Health System resulted.

 In 2009, following the recommendation of the Berger Commission, the Hospitals completed a full asset merger.
 Eastern Niagara Hospital was established as a result of the merger.
-The Hospital now operates as one entity with a Lockport site and Inter-Community site, as well as several outpatient facilities.
+The Hospital now operates its main acute care hospital in the City of Lockport, as well as an outpatient facility and ambulatory surgery center (Niagara Regional Surgery Center) in the town of Lockport.
 This merger was the next logical step in the partnership which created a streamlined governance, further financial economies of scale and strengthened the entire Eastern Niagara Health System's ability to meet the community's health care needs well into the future.